Dental Grants

 how much do veneers cost with insurance

 • A veneer is a thin shell specifically made to match the color of your teeth and is applied to the front part of your tooth or teeth.
-Once the application is done, the shell changes its color, shape, and size to match your tooth color to look as close to natural as possible.
+Once the application is made, the shell changes its color, shape, and size to match your tooth color to look as close to natural as possible.

-• This procedure is often carried along when there is a discoloration of teeth, if the tooth is crooked, if there’s a gap between two teeth, or if your teeth are irregularly shaped.
+• This procedure is often carried along when there is a discoloration of teeth, if the tooth is crooked if there’s a gap between two teeth, or if your teeth are irregularly shaped.

 Composite Veneers